Veal Stew (instant pot)

 What to serve with veal stew

-The rich stew is a healthy and very satisfying dinner in a bowl, especially served with fresh warm crusty bread and butter or homemade easy naan.
+The rich stew is a healthy and very satisfying dinner in a bowl, especially served with fresh warm crusty bread and butter, cheesy garlic bread on croissants, or homemade easy naan.
 (Ok, maybe slightly less healthy with the bread and butter).

 You can also serve it over egg noodles, mashed potatoes or rice.
 And perhaps a side green salad.